dsccommunity/DscWorkshop/Exercises/Task1/StretchGoal.md

             $DiskLayout
         )

-        Import-DscResource -ModuleName StorageDsc -ModuleVersion 4.4.0.0
+        Import-DscResource -ModuleName StorageDsc -ModuleVersion 4.8.0.0

-        foreach ($disk in $DiskLayout.GetEnumerator())
+        foreach ($disk in $DiskLayout.GetEnumerator()) {
-        {
             (Get-DscSplattedResource -ResourceName Disk -ExecutionName $disk.DiskId -Properties $disk -NoInvoke).Invoke($disk)
         }
     }
     ```

-5. Your YAML file, for example the file server role, can now easily use the new configuration by subscribing to it and configuring it:
+6. Your YAML file, for example the file server role, can now easily use the new configuration by subscribing to it and configuring it:

     ```yaml
     Configurations:
-    - <YourResourceName>
+    - Disks

-    <YourResourceName> :
+    Disks:
     DiskLayout:
         - DiskId: 0
         DiskIdType: Number